-If other methods of disposal for confiscated firearms, their parts and components, and ammunition are applied, are these subject to any of the below requirements? (article 6, para.
-2)
+[If other methods of disposal for confiscated firearms, their parts and components, and ammunition are applied, are these subject to any of the below requirements? (article 6, para.
+2)] (REPHRASE: Japan)

 The method of disposal has been officially authorized

 The confiscated firearms have been marked